Family, friends and staff gather to honor MGHfC patient Christopher Driscoll, 18, who passed away January 22.

 Rona Matisoff, an MGHfC volunteer, pulls out a photo of her and Chris doing a leukemia walk in Boston.
 “There are no relationships like this,” Matisoff says.
 As a hospital volunteer, she met with Chris every Wednesday when he was in the hospital to spend time and play with him.
 “You give a lot but you get so much back,” she says.

 The Driscoll family, from Dedham, says they plan to welcome a Labradoodle into the family soon, and name it Chris, in tribute.
 The family hugged as they shared stories of Chris at the memorial, and keep Chris’s memory always in their hearts.

 U.S. News & World Report ranks Mass General the #2 hospital in the nation.
-As part of a top-ranked hospital, MassGeneral Hospital for Children also ranks in six pediatric specialties.
+As part of a top-ranked hospital, MassGeneral Hospital for Children also ranks in five pediatric specialties.

 Now you can connect with the MassGeneral Hospital for Children community through Facebook, Twitter and YouTube!